enovka/gemini4j/HTTP-CLIENT-ABSTRACTTION.md

 **6. Example: Using Spring WebClient**

-Here's an example of how to use Spring WebClient with the HTTP client abstraction layer:
+Here's an example of how to use Spring WebClient with the HTTP clientService abstraction layer:

 1. **Create a `SpringWebClientService` class:** This class implements